 Ashes of Light

 Ashes of Light provides a broad spectrum of Levchev's work.
-This volume of new and selected poems testifies to the continuing vibrancy of this most critically acclaimed and most popular poet of Bulgaria.
+This volume of new and selected poems testifies to the continuing vibrancy of the most critically acclaimed and popular poet in Bulgaria.
 Although a major voice protesting against oppression, he is also known for his poems about love and death and the mystery of existence.
 His is an orphic voice, tender and prophetic.

 One of the charming things about Levchev's poetry is his sly and often self-deprecating humor, even in his treatment of serious matters and grand themes.
 "Almost like Sisyphus / and quite like myself / I heave the stone a little," he begins in a poem on the swift passage of time and life's vanities.
 The poems in Ashes of Light are arranged in chronological order.
 Read straight through in this order, they tell the story of a man who has thought much, suffered much, and loved much and who has a deep sense of spirituality and an abiding love for the natural world.